orel-adivi/CorSys/docs/index.md

 numbers.
 The `--metric-parameter` defines the standard deviation value for use.
 - `CalculationMetric` - this metric considers two values closer if the differences between them can be explained by manual calculation mistakes.
-- `VectorMetric` - this metric lets the user choose a vector distance function and then uses it to measure distance between values.
-The `--metric-parameter` defines the vector distance function, and can be one of `braycurtis`, `canberra`, `correlation`, `cosine`, `jensenshannon`, `hamming`, `jaccard`, `russellrao`, and `yule`.
+- `VectorMetric` - this metric lets the user choose a vector distance function and then uses it to measure the distance between values.
+The `--metric-parameter` defines the vector distance function and can be one of `braycurtis`, `canberra`, `correlation`, `cosine`, `jensenshannon`, `hamming`, `jaccard`, `russellrao`, and `yule`.
 - `HammingMetric` - this metric computes the Hamming distance between strings and normalizes it according to the string length.
-- `LevenshteinMetric` - this metric computes the Levensthein distance between strings and normalizes it according to the string length.
+- `LevenshteinMetric` - this metric computes the Levenshtein distance between strings and normalizes it according to the string length.
 The `--metric-parameter` defines whether to use the recursive implementation (with memoization), in the case the truth value is `True`, or the dynamic programming implementation, in the case the truth value is `False`.
 - `PermutationMetric` - this metric considered lists equal if they contain the same elements, regardless of order.